Skip to main content

 Postgres auto_explain thresholds

 Back and blogging about postgres again!
 We do other things too, it’s just that postgres is a really cool product that we’ve had time to learn a lot about recently and it’s interesting to write about.
 When we configured postgres, we set up logging for slow queries, but we set a really high log_min_duration_statement, going for 60 seconds.
 We’ve been running with that configuration ever since, but we’ve decided that 60 seconds is way too high to be useful, since nothing should ever trigger that.
+We’ve been wanting to lower it so we can be better at keeping track of slow queries.
+The first step you’re probably going to do when optimizing a query is to find the query plan that was executed.

 Read Postgres auto_explain thresholds →